Queen meets Ukraine’s first lady at Clarence House

 Camilla was also pictured placing her arm behind Ms Zelenska’s back as she guided her along a hallway ahead of their meeting.

+The footage showed Camilla and the first lady chatting in the Garden Room.

+It also focused in on the family photos on display, including portraits of the Queen Mother, the late Queen, a teenage Prince Harry, and an image of the King cradling a baby in his arms, believed to be one of his grandchildren.

-The pair met previously in November 2022 at a Buckingham Palace reception to raise awareness of violence against women.
+The Queen and the first lady met previously in November 2022 at a Buckingham Palace reception to raise awareness of violence against women.

 Ms Zelenska was a guest at the King and Queen’s coronation last May, representing her war-torn nation with its prime minister Denys Shmyhal.